sveetch/py-css-styleguide/README.rst

 Then the CSS manifest is parsed to return a Python object with all your descriptions so you can use them to build your styleguide in code or a template.

 Features
 ********

-* A Sass source with some mixin helpers to help you to write CSS manifest from your Sass sources;
+* Python interface to load a CSS manifest and return it as a Python dictionnary;
-* An interface to load a CSS manifest and return it as dictionnary of datas;
+* (Optional) Tiny Sass mixin library to write CSS manifest from your Sass project settings;
-* Django mixin and view to load manifest from your project or application (this library does not require Django, so you may use it in another way);
+* (Optional) Django mixin and view to load manifest from your project or application;

 Links
 *****